Homemade Amaretto Recipe

 2. Mix in the vodka and flavorings.
 Once the mixture has cooled stir in the vodka, almond extract, and vanilla extract.
 If the mixture is still warm allow it to cool completely before bottling it.

-1. Bottle the mixture.
-Place a funnel into the mouth of your chosen bottle and pour the liqueur in leaving about 1 inch of space at the top.
-Secure the top and print, cut out, and apply the labels if using.
-Tie some baker’s twine or ribbon around the neck for gifts.
+1. Pour the liqueur into a bottle.
+Place a funnel into the mouth of your chosen bottle and pour in the liqueur leaving about 1 inch of space at the top.
+For gifting, secure the top and print the homemade labels on label paper.
+Apply the labels and tie a ribbon around the neck for gifts.

 Homemade amaretto in a bottle with a homemade label.